St. Francis Xavier X-Men and X-Women: Varsity teams

-X-Men football
+Football

 The X-Men football program has been in operation since 1954.
 They were the first Atlantic conference team to win a Vanier Cup national championship in 1966 and have also finished as runner-ups in the 1996 game.
-The team has won 13 Jewett Trophy conference championships.
+The team has won 16 Jewett Trophy conference championships.

+Men's ice hockey

+St. Francis Xavier formed its first varsity ice hockey team in 1905.
+That season the X-Men competed with other local colleges for the inaugural Hewson Cup, donated by E.E.
+Hewson.
+Rules stipulated that the first team to win the trophy three times would be allowed to keep the cup.
+SFX proceeded to win the title in the first three years of contention and lay permanent claim to the trophy.

-X-Women ice hockey
+Women's ice hockey

 The X-Women ice hockey team has participated in the Atlantic University Sport conference since the sport was established in the CIAU in 1997.
 The program has won 11 AUS conference championships with the most recent coming in 2020.
 Nationally, the program's best finish was in 2011 when they finished as national runners-up.